splunk/eventgen/documentation/SETUP.md

 ```
 If you have not read the sections below, please do so first and revisit bundling your files.

-Using the terminology above, follow the instructions below on setting up Eventgen using your desired installation:
+Based on your Eventgen installation, perform one of the following to set up Eventgen:

-1. Configuring Eventgen as a [Docker container](#container-setup)
+* Configuring Eventgen as a [Docker container](#container-setup)
-2. Configuring Eventgen as a [Splunk App](#splunk-app-setup)
+* Configuring Eventgen as a [Splunk App](#splunk-app-setup)
-3. Configuring Eventgen as a [Python (PyPI) package](#pypi-setup)
+* Configuring Eventgen as a [Python (PyPI) package](#pypi-setup)

 ---

 ##### Container Setup #####

-Following the example from above, the container architecture of Eventgen includes two roles:
+The new Server-Controller architecture of Eventgen includes two roles:

 * Controller (`eg_controller`): this serves as the broadcaster
 * Server (`eg_server`): this serves as a single listener or worker

-If you want to scale the local Eventgen cluster using this design, simply add another `eg_server` container call (using a different `--name`), and it should automatically register with the `eg_controller`. *NOTE [container installation](#container-installation)
+If you want to scale the local Eventgen cluster using this design, simply add another `eg_server` container call (using a different `--name`), and should automatically register with the `eg_controller`. *NOTE [container installation](#container-installation)

 Controller-Server architecture is a RESTful service.
-To interact with this architecture, you can make REST API calls against the `eg_controller`.
+To interact with this architecture, you can make REST API calls against `eg_controller`.
-When an appropriate request is made against the `eg_controller` server port (9500), that action will be distributed to all the server nodes connected to it for easy orchestration.
+When an appropriate request is made against `eg_controller`'s server port (9500), that action will be distributed to all the server nodes connected to it for easy orchestration.
-This simplifies any and all interactions you need to make to properly setup a cluster.
-For example, see some example cURL commands below on using the `eg_controller`:
+This simplifies all interactions you need to make to properly setup a cluster.
+Some example cURL commands using `eg_controller`:

 ```
 # Assuming that a controller is deployed to your localhost and wired to port 9500